agiliq/agiliq-jekyll/_posts/2019-09-26-aws-chalice-polls-app.md

 Navigate to `https://baxnta8me9.execute-api.ap-south-1.amazonaws.com/api/polls/questions` again.
 You will see the just created question in the response.

 In a similar way, we could add view which handles editing and deleting a question.

+You can see fully functional code on <a href="https://github.com/akshar-raaj/chalice-polls" target="_blank">Github.</a>